confidential-containers/guest-components/confidential-datahub/docs/SEALED_SECRET.md

 Trusted Compute Base (TCB).
-With this stricter threat model, CoCo runtimes cannot take advantage of the existing infrastructure. to protect [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/), this document introduces Sealed Secrets that supports in-pod decryption.
+With this stricter threat model, CoCo runtimes cannot take advantage of the existing infrastructure. to protect [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/), this document introduces Sealed Secrets that supports in-guest decryption.

 A Sealed Secret is a set of metadata to get the plaintext of the secret.
 A Sealed Secret will be unsealed inside the TEE pod transparently to users,